stancel/git-download-suitecrm/README.md

 ```
 	git_branch: "my-super-special-branch"
 ```
-The database to create when setting up SuiteCRM.
+The database to create when setting up the application.
 The default value is "suitecrm".

 ```
 	db_name: "suitecrm"
 ```
-The DB user to create when to be used by the SuiteCRM application.
+The DB user to create when to be used by the application.
 No default value set.

 ```
 	db_user: "suitecrmDbUser"